-• Measure B.3.a - Committees have clear direction, provide useful guidance for board business, and members see service as adding a valuable contribution to WACD's work.
-Map out a reporting calendar with each committee to help keep membership informed on committee progress throughout the year.
+Measure B.3.a - Committees have a clear direction, provide useful guidance for board business, and members see service as adding a valuable contribution to WACD's work.
+Provide quarterly reports to the WACD Board at board meetings and annually to the membership at the WACD Annual Meeting.

 Activity B.4 - Support and training.
 This work involves providing key member support and professional training to strengthen conservation district effectiveness across the state.
-This work includes Board-directed priorities and opportunities such as participating in the Building Better initiative for district managers/staff.
+This work includes Board-directed priorities and opportunities such as participating in the annual WADE training for district managers/staff.